 At 10:30 pm, it is time for the boat to dock and everyone to walk or crawl home – depending on if you got your hair wet in the deep end of the bar or just dipped your toes in.
 Goldie is standing just on the dock, talking away with anyone who passes.

 She loses her footing, takes a step backward, and disappears into the oceanic void between the dock and the 115-foot boat we just left.
 Everyone standing there sees her vanish.
 Without hesitation or even a full 2 seconds passing, Goldie dives right in after her.
-He did it so fast that when I realized someone needed to go in after her, he already had.
+He did it so fast that by the time I realized someone needed to go in after her, he already had.

 Goldie appears with her a second later.
 With the help of a worker from the boat company, they get her on the dock again.
 She is taken inside to dry off.
 Goldie, soaking wet, pumps his fist in the air and says, “Did you see that?
 I just saved that lady’s life.
 Woooo!”